 However, I actually ended up playing a lot of games with my classes today.
 And I actually had a lot of fun.

-I had a lot of little moments of connecting with students––laughing at the girl who acted out every single vocabulary word the exact same way (which drove her classmates crazy); making my students gasp in horror when I confessed that I only brush my teeth once a day; chastising students for having eaten too much sugar before class in a way that made them loved and noticed.
+There were a lot of little moments of connecting with students: laughing at the girl who acted out every single vocabulary word the exact same way (which drove her classmates crazy); making my students gasp in horror when I confessed that I only brush my teeth once a day; chastising students for having eaten too much sugar before class in a way that made them feel loved and noticed.

 Those little moments lifted me out of my anger funk.

 Which I’m glad for.
 Because I don’t need to spend all my time meditating on the bad things I can’t control.
-It’s a far better use of my time to focus on the people in front of me needing and asking for my attention.
-There is a time to be angry, to process and expose the bad.
+It’s a far better use of my time to focus on the people in front of me who are needing and asking for my attention.
+There is a time to be angry, to process, and to expose the bad.
 And then there’s a time to let it go and enjoy the good.